How To Calculate Safe Period To Avoid Pregnancy?

 Safe Period Calculator or Menstrual Cycle Calculator

 Cycle calculators are accurate in most cases.
 However, many people find these calculators and apps very complex.
-Also, most of the information that they ask to calculate the infertile period, – for example, months of data about body temperature, cervical mucus and dates of menstruation – may not be readily available with every woman.
-Put simply, to use these calculators, you would need data about your periods as well as body temperature handy.
-Therefore, many people prefer using simpler period calculators like the ones below, which do not ask for months of data but still give accurate results.
+Also, most of the information they ask to calculate the infertile period – for example, months of data about body temperature, cervical mucus and dates of menstruation – may not be readily available to every woman.
+Put, to use these calculators, you would need data about your periods as well as body temperature handy.
+Therefore, many prefer using simpler period calculators like the ones below, which do not ask for months of data but still give accurate results.

 1. Avoid Your Fertile Days

 Avoid your fertile period.
 Remember, safe days depend on different cycle lengths.
 The following table lists the most fertile days for various cycle lengths.
 If you do not want to get pregnant, you need to avoid intercourse on the following days:

 |24 days||Days 5 to 10 of the cycle|